martinheida/HighVoronoi.jl/docs/src/man/refine.md

 ## Refinement using `refine!`

 The intention of `refine!` is to refine a given mesh in a region where the users wants a more detailed view at a later stage of either the same code or built upon calculated and stored data.
+It can use its own `search_settings` that are knwon from `VoronoiGeometry(...)`.
+In particular, the Voronoi computation can be parallelized.

 ```julia
     VG = VoronoiGeometry(VoronoiNodes(rand(5,1000),cuboid(5)))